UrbanCode/Tibco-UCD/README.md

 TIBCO Software empowers executives, developers, and business users with Fast Data solutions that make the right data available in real time for faster answers, better decisions, and smarter action.

-The IBM UrbanCode Deploy Tibco Plug-in is an automation plug-in that provides smooth and transparent interaction between TIBCO Administrator and IBM UrbanCode Deploy tool.
+The IBM UrbanCode Deploy TIBCO Plug-in is an automation plug-in that provides smooth and transparent interaction between TIBCO Administrator and IBM UrbanCode Deploy tool.
 It automates the application management process for TIBCO applications by providing simplified process.

 This community plug-in is supported on a best effort basis.
 For a commercially supported integration, please see the [Partner Plugin](https://developer.ibm.com/urbancode/plugin/tibco/) provided by ScaleFocus.